SingingData/ChurnPrediction/README.md

 # ChurnPrediction
 Predict churn of a subscriber using a multi-input model to predict churn.
-Read the full code story [here] (https://microsoft.com/developerblog)
+Read the full code story here: (https://microsoft.com/developerblog)

 ### Business Problem